-1. Has been evaluated by a licensed health care professional, in athletic activities from the licensed health care professional,

-2. Has received written and signed clearance to resume participation

-3. Has submitted the written and signed clearance to resume participation in athletic activities to the school accompanied by written permission to resume participation from the student's parent or guardian.
+- a. has been evaluated by a licensed health care professional; - b. has received written and signed clearance to resume participation in athletic activities from the licensed health care professional; and - c. has submitted the written and signed clearance to resume participation in athletic activities to the school accompanied by written permission to resume participation from the student's parent or guardian.